ledoge/dogegen/README.md

 ## Use with DisplayCAL

 In DisplayCAL, select "Resolve" under the Display dropdown and disable "Override minimum display update delay".
-Additionally, I would recommend enabling the "Black background" option (shown in the "Measurement area" window), as patterns will be shown with a gray background othrewise.
+Additionally, I would recommend enabling the "Black background" option (shown in the "Measurement area" window), as patterns will be shown with a gray background otherwise.
 When prompted to connect the TPG to DisplayCAL, enter the following command:

 ```
 resolve
 ```

 This will make it act as an HDR TPG.
 Ensure that you have Windows HDR enabled, as this is not checked.
-Also, if you want to render patterns in SDR, you can specify `resolve_sdr` instead.
+If you want to render patterns in SDR, you can specify `resolve_sdr` instead.

 If DisplayCAL is running on a different machine, you can enter its IP as an argument.
 Also, a window size can be specified to override the coordinates specified by DisplayCAL.
 This is useful if you want to perform all measurements with a centered 10% window as commonly done by other software: